 These yummy low-carb Peanut Butter Protein Balls are among my favorite healthy snacks!
 They are easy to make, no-bake, gluten-free, and will stay fresh in the fridge for days.

-These peanut butter protein balls are one of my favorite healthy snacks.
-They are so delicious, so satisfying, and SO easy to make!
-You simply blend up the ingredients, roll out the dough balls, and let them set in the fridge.
+You just blend the ingredients, roll out the dough balls, and set them in the fridge.
 How great is that?

 You’re only 5 easy steps away from these super tasty peanut butter protein bites!